kubernetes/community/contributors/design-proposals/node/draft-20171031-node-fence.md

 When kdump enabled is set in NodeFenceConfig the controller will check for kdump notifications once node becomes not ready.
 Once dumping is recognized, we can delete all pods.
 In parallel to wait for kernel dumping the controller will start to execute fence stage normally (admin should take care to configure PM method to run after enough timeout to let the dumping finish).
 Kernel dumping is done by booting up node to kdump kernel that starts dumping to hard-coded fqdn  reachable in cluster that save the dumping data.

+### Alternatives considered
+1. Create a new Cloud Provider allowing the autoscaler to function for bare metal deployments.

+   This was considered however the existing APIs are load balancer centric and hard to map to the concept of powering on and off nodes.

+   If the Cloud Provider API evolves in a compatible direction, it might be advisable to persue a Bare Metal provider and have it be responsible for much of the fencing configuration.

+1. A solution that focused exclusively on power fencing.

+   While this would dramatically simplify the configuration required, many admins see power fencing as a last resort and would prefer less destructive way to isolate a misbehaving node, such as network and/or disk fencing.

+   We also see a desire from admins to use tools such as `kdump` to obtain additional diagnostics, when possible, prior to powering off the node.

+1. Attaching fencing configuration to nodes.

+   While it is tempting to add details on how to fence a node to the kubernetes Node objects, this scales poorly from a maintenance perspective, preventing nodes from sharing common methods (such as `kdump`).

+   This is especially true for cloud deployments where all nodes are controlled with the same credentials.
+However, even on bare metal the only point of differention is often the the IP addresses of the IPMI device, or the port number for a network switch, and it would be advantageous to manage the rest in one place.

 ### RBAC rules
 ### Open questions